Ultimate guide to self-hosting Tolgee with Content Delivery (CDN)

 The Docker Compose configuration

-According to the self-hosting documentation section, this is how your docker-compose.yaml
+According to the self-hosting documentation section, this is how your docker-compose.yaml should look like.

 The configuration file that is mounted to the container should look like the one below.
 It's recommended that the configuration be provided via a mounted property file.
 It's cleaner to read, and it's better for security since the environment variables can be subject to logs.